The Internet of Things (IoT) can increase efficiency, but it also comes with new risks. Find out why and how to protect your business in our article.

 Ensure that you have an up-to-date, secure router, with a firewall enabled.
 Your router can be the first point of attack – and if your router is compromised it will leave your entire network vulnerable.
 Installing an endpoint security solution that allows you to discover vulnerabilities in your network – for example, one with a scan feature such as Avast’s Wi-Fi Inspector - is essential.

 Responsible manufacturers will release security updates for their IoT devices when vulnerabilities are discovered.
 Ensuring your devices are patched regularly with the latest updates is important.
 If you have a device that doesn’t receive updates, consider the benefits of the device against the potential impact on your business in the event of an attack.
+For devices that do receive updates, investing in patch management software is recommended to ensure you're always up-to-date.

 As there is a growing market for IoT devices, manufacturers are eager to pump out large numbers of them, and may not spend much time developing their product’s security.
 While IoT devices can be highly useful, consider whether your office kitchen really needs that internet-enabled toaster or kettle.